emberjs/guides/source/testing/testing-components.md

 Components can be tested with integration tests using the `moduleForComponent` helper.

-Let's assume we have a component with a `style` property that is updated whenever the value for its `name` property changes.
+Let's assume we have a component with a `style` property that is updated whenever the value of the `name` property changes.
 The `style` attribute of the component is bound to its `style` property.

 > You can follow along by generating your own component with `ember generate